gaelysam/valleys_mapgen/README.md

 ```

 #### grow
-Optionnal function to override the default behaviour (see *nodes*) for complex plants like trees.
+Optional function to override the default behaviour (see *nodes*) for complex plants like trees.
 It should "simply" generate the plant.
 It takes 5 parameters:
 * `nodes`: table of map content IDs, see *nodes*.